AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/doc-approvals-and-proofing.md

     ![](assets/add-approvers.png)

 1. Once you've added all reviewers and approvers, click **Submit Request**.
-Reviewers and approvers are notified via email.
+Participants are notified via email.

 ## Create a new version as needed